Project: In Situ Treatment of Produced Water Impacted Soil

 As a consulting firm providing remediation services for oil and gas operators in southeastern New Mexico, Ensolum is working with operators and regulators to better understand and apply soil restoration technologies.
 This serves as an alternative to traditional dig and haul methods and prevents additional impacts to the environment.

-Ensolum is working with a major oil and gas operator to propose a remediation alternative that uses chemical fixation to treat chloride in soil utilizing SA-1000TM by 3Tier Technologies.
-Soil is treated on site through soil shredding, a process of physically breaking down the impacted soil through a trommel to provide as much surface area for treatment as possible.
-The chemical amendment is applied to the “shredded” soil and stock-piled on site until the treatment time is complete, then returned to the excavation.
-The methodology described above can also be applied to the hydrocarbon-impacted soil with the difference being the use of a peroxide or other similar oxidizer to remediate hydrocarbons.
+Ensolum is working with a major oil and gas operator to propose a remediation alternative.
+The method uses chemical fixation to treat chloride in soil utilizing SA-1000TM by 3Tier Technologies.
+Ensolum treats soil on site through soil shredding.
+This is a process of physically breaking down the impacted soil through a trommel to provide as much surface area for treatment as possible.
+The chemical amendment is applied to the “shredded” soil.
+Then, Ensolum stock-piles the soil on site until the treatment time is complete and returned to the excavation.
+The methodology described above can also apply to hydrocarbon-impacted soil.
+However, the difference is the use of a peroxide or other similar oxidizer to remediate hydrocarbons.